Credit:

 The market for Bluetooth headsets is pretty saturated, so it can be hard to parse out the good from the bad.
 Fortunately, we did all of the hard work for you.

-ended up nabbing our top spot, as it offers great sound and comfort.
+To find the best of the best, we put nine different Bluetooth headsets through the wringer.
+After hours of testing, the Plantronics Voyager 5200 (available at Amazon) ended up nabbing our top spot, as it offers great sound and comfort.
 If the Voyager isn't your cup of tea, don't worry, we've got plenty of other options.

-This headset produces great sound and offers fantastic voice quality.
-Most headsets focus on the midrange frequencies for optimal voice transmission.
-But this headset pushes those boundaries into the lower and higher frequencies.
-Music sounds good and podcasts have a slightly fuller sound.
+While most headsets focus on the midrange frequencies for optimal voice transmission, the Plantronics Voyager 5200 pushes those boundaries into the lower and higher frequencies.

 If you're looking for amazing sound quality, the Sennheiser is the one to spring for.
 It produces an even range of sound across all frequencies for both the wearer and caller.